softberries/s3tui/README.md

 ---

-# s3tui (WIP) - AWS S3 Transfer CLI
+# s3tui - AWS S3 Transfer CLI

-**Please note that this project has no releases yet and its a work in progress.
-Use at your own risk.**

 `s3tui` is a ~~powerful~~ terminal-based application that enables seamless file transfers between your local machine and multiple AWS S3 accounts.
 Crafted with the [ratatui](https://github.com/ratatui-org/ratatui) Rust TUI framework, `s3tui` provides a robust user interface for managing uploads and downloads simultaneously in both directions, enhancing your productivity with S3 services.